zspringer/NFL_Roster/README2.md

 - "Keep your private parts private".
   - Use closure to keep functionality specific to an object within the object itself.

-#### REFACTOR TIME
+#### REFACTOR TIME (You may want to comment out player creation at this time)

 Now let's discuss how we are going to get player data from the CBS API and how we can encapsulate that data into its own unit.
 Our proof of concept is very basic.

   - Retrieve player data from an external source.
     - Only load this data one time, then store it to a local variable.
   - Filter player data by certain properties such as Name, Position, Team, etc...
     - To make it simple we started with 2 basic functions.
       - getPlayersByTeam(teamName);
         - this method receives a name of a team and returns an array of all players on that team.